 - Prices change all the time - so always check current prices by clicking the price links or the "buy from" links.

-Not a member?
-Don’t worry, the guide is our gift to you as soon as you join our community, and you can join this second here.
-Do it now and we’ll email you the link to grab your copy of the guide instantly.
-(If you’re a member and you get our emails already and haven’t got your guide yet, drop us a line and we’ll send you a download link straight away).
+(Not a member?
+Don't worry, the guide is our gift to you as soon as you join our community, and you can join now here.
+Do it now and we'll email you the link to grab your copy of the guide instantly.
+(If you're a member and you get our emails already and haven't got your guide yet, drop us a line and we'll send you a download link straight away).
+Happy controller hunting, and if you find this guide useful, please "Like" it below and pass the goodness on.

 Take the course and get off to a flying start

-Finally, our 1000s-selling How To Digital DJ Fast video course is specially for beginners, and starts from where you are right now – trying to choose a controller!
-Of course, it then teaches you all you need to know to get a flying start in DJing once you’ve bought your gear.
-Again, many thousands of our readers have taken their first steps in DJing with this course.
+Our 10,000-selling How To Digital DJ Fast video course is specially for beginners, and starts from where you are right now - trying to choose a controller!
+Of course, it then teaches you all you need to know to get a flying start in DJing once you've bought your gear.
+Again, over 10,000 of our readers have taken their first steps in DJing with this course to date.
 Click here for more info.

 The controllers are listed below and across the following pages alphabetically by brand then model.
 Here are some quick links straight to them.
 You can get back to this table easily from each controller listing by clicking the link above the title.